Paul Ryan scrambles to calm GOP insurrection over immigration

 A discharge petition is a rarely successful gambit to force consideration of a bill that requires the signatures of 218 members.

-The group of centrists is headed up by Florida Rep. Carlos Curbelo and includes other moderates like Rep. Jeff Denham, R-Calif.
+But a group of centrists -- headed up by Florida Rep. Carlos Curbelo and including other moderates like Rep. Jeff Denham, R-Calif. -- is eager to compel action on immigration.
 They are reportedly two votes away from securing the 218 votes.

-The push comes as moderates look to push a fix for the Obama-era Deferred Action for Childhood Arrivals (DACA), which granted protection to some illegal immigrants who came to the country as children.
+The lawmakers want to push a fix for the Obama-era Deferred Action for Childhood Arrivals (DACA), which granted protection to some illegal immigrants who came to the country as children.

 Trump announced the program’s expiration last year, though its termination has been stalled by court orders.
 He has called on lawmakers, though, to “legalize DACA” as part of a broader immigration bill that would tighten border security and immigration laws -- including a wall on the southern border.